VargasAlex/Instagram-Lite/README.md

 'npm install --save pg-promise bluebird pg-monitor'

-###Which initialized the app and installed node modules.
+###These commands initialized the app and installed node modules.